steveinnyc/dog-runs-of-nyc/README.md

 ### Installing

-Just clone the repo, assign your own mapbox API key to the variable in index.js and open home.html.
+Just clone the repo, assign your own mapbox API key to the variable in index.js and open home.html in a browser.
+Manipulate the code, or paint your own map and data set in Mapbox Studio, where other cartographers build and share their own map templates.

 ## Built With